| |

 Press It Yourself

-The process for pressing apple cider yourself is fairly straightforward: you first rinse your apples in clean water to get as many germs off as possible.
+The process for pressing apple cider yourself is fairly straightforward: first you rinse your apples in clean water to get as many germs off as possible.
 Then, using the grinder, you can add the clean apples into the grinder while someone with energy (like a kid!) turns the crank.
 The grinder turns the fresh apples into a juicy pulp.

 Once you have a bucket full of pulp, you can arrange it in the press.
 The press has various layers for the apples, strainers, and crushing planks.
 Once several layers of apples are interspersed with strainers and planks, you can add a few top blocks of wood, and turn the wheel to lower the press.
 When you’ve tightened it as far as you can and very little juice is left coming out, you can discard the pulp and enjoy your freshly pressed bucket of cider!